What is a Disabled Facilities Adaptation?

 - Storage for a wheelchair

-To find out more or to make an application please contact the Conwy Access Team.
+To find out more or to make an application please contact Single Point of Access.

 Who can apply for a Disabled Facilities Grant / DDFIA?